How to Make a Budget, Using the Ultimate Spreadsheet

 This is it – the moment of truth!
 Add up your real costs, and compare them to your projected costs.
 The goal is to be “under budget,” or keeping your real costs less than your projected ones.

 - If you are over budget: Take a deep breath – then make a change!
 First, divide your variable expenses into “wants” and “needs.”
 Consider eliminating purchases that are just “wants.”
 Then if you’re still over budget, think about ways to make your fixed expenses less costly.
-That might mean moving into a place with cheaper rent, or sacrificing your satellite dish for basic cable.
+That might mean moving into a place with cheaper rent, or sacrificing your satellite dish for basic cable (or unplugging altogether).

 - If you are under budget: It’s time to celebrate!
 And, to put your leftover money toward your next step …